AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/tutorial.md

 **Heads up!** This tutorial uses macOS, Chrome, and Visual Studio Code.
 While the steps can be adapted for other setups, the screenshots and specific UI elements might differ based on your chosen operating system, browser, and code editor.

-## Create a new AEM project pre-equipped with Adaptive Forms Block
+## Create a new AEM project pre-configured with Adaptive Forms Block

 The AEM Forms Boilerplate template gets you started quickly with an AEM project pre-configured with the Adaptive Forms Block.
 It's the quickest and easiest way to follow AEM best practices and jump right into building your forms.